 In both contrasting approaches we are however seeing that the legal implications of the changes are receiving insufficient attention.
-In order to assist these clients we have worked with our legal partners to design a legal framework, which works to mitigate RPA/AI risks proactively.
+In order to assist these clients we have worked with our legal partners to design a legal RPA framework, which works to mitigate RPA/AI risks for management for automation

 It is an evolving journey, and as with all technology-led change the issues that must be addressed emerge over time.
 However the rate of adoption and development of RPA and AI indicates that legal complications will emerge sooner rather than later … so let’s start the conversation and sharing ideas now.

 Thought Leader | Trusted Advisor | Innovator